 Leading in complexity and uncertainty

 ‘How can I lead if I don’t know the answers?’ a leader asks me.
-In fact, not only can the leader not know all the answers, but neither is the leader’s role to know all the answers.
-In the complex and uncertain contexts we’re all living in now, the leader’s role is to recognise that uncertainty and complexity demand a totally new approach to leadership: to enable themselves and others to ask questions, to look at things from new perspectives, to enable and equip those around them to experiment, learn and move with curiosity towards some answers, and to run relationships differently.
+In fact, not only is it impossible for the leader to know all the answers, but neither is it the leader’s role to know all the answers.
+The complex and uncertain contexts we’re all living in now have highlighted that it’s the leader’s role to recognise that uncertainty and complexity demand a new approach to leadership: an approach which means the leader can enable themselves and others to ask questions, to look at things from multiple fresh perspectives, to create an environment which is psychologically safe enough for those around them to experiment, learn, experiment again, and to move with curiosity towards some answers and new questions.

 Implicit in this approach is the need to be more agile in the face of what’s unexpected and emergent.
 Knowing the answers, or expecting yourself as a leader to know the answers, risks disempowering those who might have offered fresh thinking that might illuminate some of the emerging answers.
 It also risks discouraging naïve questions which can throw light on inappropriate principles or on assumptions that can divert thinking down rabbit holes or involve expensive, but ultimately fruitless, effort.

 Looking to yourself as leader to provide all the answers risks keeping you and your team stuck and immobile, because your thinking is limited by being just one human being.
 In an uncertain environment, it can also be misleading to set the expectation that you will be able to offer the certainty that is in fact an illusion.